ShardulKamatNU/DN-ExaCA/README.md

 ExaCA is a cellular automata (CA) code for grain growth under additive manufacturing conditions, created by ExaAM within the Exascale Computing Project.

+#DN-ExaCA
+DN stands for Dynamic Nucleation.
+DN-ExaCA allows for a nucleation density field to be used instead of a single value nucleation density.

 ## License

 ExaCA is distributed under an [MIT license](LICENSE).